 - Scenario 5: You’re a subcontractor with a sub-subcontractor

 - Scenario 6: You’re a material supplier or sub-subcontractor hired by a subcontractor

 Scenario 1: The property owner requests a signed lien waiver before they make a payment

 Let’s say you’re a prime contractor who is working directly with the property owner.
 After completing your work, the property owner tells you that before they give you the payment, they want you to first provide a signed waiver.
 In this situation, you can hand them a signed conditional lien waiver together with the invoice.

-Handing a signed lien waiver that you yourself have prepared is actually beneficial on your end.
-Ideally you already know all the details, from the dates that you have performed work on the project to the amount that you are expecting to earn for the work you have rendered.
+Handing a signed lien waiver that you yourself prepared is actually beneficial on your end.
+Ideally, you already know all the details, from the dates that you performed work on the project to the amount that you are expecting to earn for the work you rendered.

 A few reminders about handing a self-prepared signed lien waiver to the property owner:

 - Make sure that it is a conditional lien waiver.
 Since you are waiting for payment that is yet to come, the conditional lien waiver allows you to preserve your lien rights until you actually receive the payment.